terjeio/grblHAL/README.md

 ## grblHAL ##

-__NEWS!__ grblHAL is moving to a [new home](https://github.com/grblHAL) where the project is split into separate repositories, one for the shared core, one for each plugin and one for for each driver.
+__NEWS!__ grblHAL has moved to a [new home](https://github.com/grblHAL) where the project is split into separate repositories, one for the shared core, one for each plugin and one for for each driver.
  The driver dependencies to the core and plugins are set up as git submodules and drivers can thus be downloaded separately.

 There are both upsides and downsides to this move, the most notable downside for users is that downloading the source code as a .zip-file no-longer get all dependencies resolved.
 Each submodule a driver is dependent on has to be downloaded separately and copied to the corresponding folder in the driver